bloominstituteoftechnology/Sprint-Challenge-Applied-JavaScript-v2/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is a representation of the site's structure and content

 2. What is an event?
+Input that triggers the initiation of a code segment - can be mouse actions, windows opening or closing, keyboard actions, etc.

 3. What is an event listener?

+A segment of code set up to act on the triggering of an event.

 4. Why would we convert a NodeList into an Array?

+It gives us access to all of the array methods, while the NodeList is limited to basically forEach.

 5. What is a component?

+A self-contained reusable block of code that performs an action or funtion.

 ### Git Set up